WesHome Information & Resources

 Curbside Recycling for Woodframe Houses

 Recyclables go out to the curb in recycling bins once a week.
 Please place only recyclable materials in the bins.
 ABSOLUTELY NO PLASTIC BAGS!
-The City of Middletown utilizes dual-stream recycling (as opposed to single-stream used on campus), so paper and cardboard must be separate from glass/metal/plastic.
-Please separate your items as follows:
+The City of Middletown utilizes single-stream recycling so paper, cardboard, glass, metal and plastic can go in together.
+Please see Campus Recycling Handout for more information.

 Wesleyan University Residential Composting

 In September 2010, students began a residential composting initiative.
 The residential composting program is now run by the Wesleyan Sustainability Office Composting Interns.
-In the summer of 2014, all houses and apartments will be equipped with composting buckets before you arrive, along with information on the program.
+You can request a bucket by emailing firstname.lastname@example.org.

-Students are encouraged to use these buckets in their kitchens to collect compostable food waste and transport it to one of the twelve (12) black or green collection vessels that are distributed across campus.
+Students are encouraged to use these buckets in their kitchens to collect compostable food waste and transport it to one of the thirteen (13) black backyard bins distributed across campus.
 The collection bins start the composting process until the waste is emptied and transported to the Earth Tubs at Long Lane Farm.
 The Earth Tubs mechanically mix and heat the organic material until it decomposes into usable compost.
 The finished compost is used as a soil amendment on the student-run Long Lane Farm.